 The Museum offers a program for the Autism Spectrum Disorder (ASD) community: a once-a-month ASD Morning in which the Museum opens early for adults and children on the autism spectrum and their families, friends, and caregivers.
 Learn more here.

-In spring 2017, theNAT will post social stories visitors can use to help prepare for their visit.
+In late 2017, theNAT will post social stories visitors can use to help prepare for their visit.
 We will be co-authoring social stories with high-functioning young adults with autism.
 This is part of a project funded by a grant from the Institute of Museum and Library Services.
 Learn more about the project here.

 Wheelchairs are available for free.
 Check for availability and request a wheelchair at the Visitor Services Desk at either entrance.
 The wheelchair is available for use while at the Museum.